Vidoll: 2003 - 2007: Undercode

-2004

-On March 10, the single "Wagahai wa, Korosuke Nari..." was released and reached number 4 on the Oricon Independent Chart.
+On March 10, 2004, the single "Wagahai wa, Korosuke Nari..." was released and reached number 4 on the Oricon Independent Chart.
 After the first press of 10,000 was sold out, a second pressing of 10,000 was released later in the year.
 On April 28, the French label Mabell released Bijinkei, an 11 track compilation album of Vidoll songs for the European market.
 In May, Vidoll's vocalist Jui performed in France with Kisaki Project.
 Vidoll was one of five bands to be selected for "Expect Rush", a yearly publication by Shoxx that catalogs independent visual kei artists.
 On June 30 both the single "Ningyo" and the concert DVD Gyaku went on sale, and "Ningyo" reached third place on the Oricon Independent Chart.

-The tour final "Ningyou Enzetsu" was held on September 11 and was the final stop in their one-man tour.
-A special copy of Romanesque Gothic was released with a special (all black) cover.
-The First press (red cover) went on sale September 29, along with the second press of Wagahai wa, Korosuke Nari...".
-A live DVD of the event went on sale November 17, "Ningyou Enzetsu 2004.9.11 Liquidroom Ebisu".
-Toward the end of the year several more one-man performances were held.
-On December 15 two mini-albums and a DVD were released.
-Mukashi Natsukashi Ningyoushuu: Sono Ichi and Mukashi Natsukashi Ningyoushuu: Sono Ni were new recordings of songs from previously sold out releases.
-The DVD Ningyou Kai PV contained two Music Videos, one for "Ningyo" and "F-Stein to M".